Geographic Distribution and Habitat

 Behavior and Lifestyle

 Napo sakis are shy and wary animals, and they live high in the canopy, preferring the tallest trees available, which often top 115 feet (35 m) in height.
 As a strictly arboreal species, Napo sakis occasionally descend to lower levels of the trees, but they almost never descend to the ground.
-They move about quadrupedally, occasionally walking upright on thick branches, and can leap across gaps.
+They move about quadrupedally (on all fours), occasionally walking upright (bipedally) on thick branches, and can leap across gaps.

 Napo sakis are named after the Napo River, an extraordinarily important water source that connects the Andes mountain range to the Amazon River.
 It supports the Ecuadorian rainforest, which is per square mile the most biodiverse region on Earth.